5 Coat Warning Signs of Illness in Dogs & Cats

 WHAT TO TRACK: (1) nightly paw-licking minutes, (2) number of wake-ups from itch, (3) redness score on paws/belly (photo weekly), (4) ear odor and debris level, (5) new hot spots or scabs, and (6) stool quality if diet changes are happening at the same time.
 Track for the first 4–6 weeks, then review patterns rather than single bad days.
 This turns “it didn’t work” into specific, actionable information.

-Owners often ask about claritin for dogs because it is popular in human households and tends to be less sedating.
-The challenge is that some research on loratadine’s itch effects comes from non-dog models, which makes it indirect for canine outcomes and dosing decisions (Hossen, 2005).
-That does not automatically make it unsafe or useless; it means expectations should be cautious and the plan should be veterinarian-guided.
-When evidence is thinner, careful observation matters even more.
+Yes—dogs can take Claritin (loratadine) at a veterinarian-directed dose, and it's popular partly because it tends to be less sedating.
+The catch is that some research on loratadine's itch effects comes from non-dog models, which makes it indirect for canine outcomes and dosing decisions (Hossen, 2005).
+That doesn't make it unsafe or useless; it means expectations should be cautious and the plan vet-guided.
+And use plain loratadine—never a "Claritin-D" box, because the added decongestant can be dangerous for dogs.

 At home, a cautious approach means avoiding "stacking" changes.
 If a dog starts a new antihistamine, a new food, and a new shampoo in the same week, it becomes impossible to tell what helped or harmed.
 Keep the routine steady, track change signals, and call the clinic if the dog develops vomiting, agitation, extreme sleepiness, or worsening itch.
 The goal is a clean trial that produces a clear answer.